MSRConnections/Azure-training-course/Day 1/3. HOL Windows Azure Virtual Machines/HOL.md

 1. A wizard will open asking you to configure the empty disk.
 Select a storage location, the file name and the size in GB.
 In addition, you can choose among the following caching modes:

 	- Read Only: Reads and writes are cached for future reads but writes are persisted directly to storage
-	- Read Write: Reads and writes are cached for future reads.
+	- Read/Write: Reads and writes are cached for future reads.
 Non-write-through writes are persisted to the local cache first, then lazily flushed to the Windows Azure Blob service.
-For SQL Server, writes are always persisted to Windows Azure Storage because it uses write-through
+For SQL Server, writes are always persisted to Windows Azure Storage because it uses write-through.
 	- None (disabled): Requests bypass the cache completely.

 	The best option to use depends on your intended usage.
 Read/Write offers the best performance in general, but depending on the type of service you want to use (SQL Server, Apache Cassandra), caching might be counter-productive.